Super Micro (SMCI)

 Super Micro Computer competes with major server and data center hardware providers including Dell Technologies (NYSE:DELL), Hewlett Packard Enterprise (NYSE:HPE), Lenovo Group (OTC:LNVGY), and Inspur (OTC:ISPNF).
 In the specialized high-performance computing and AI server market, it also faces competition from NVIDIA (NASDAQ:NVDA) with its DGX systems.

-As you can see below, Super Micro’s 45.6% annualized revenue growth over the last five years was incredible.
+As you can see below, Super Micro grew its sales at an incredible 44.8% compounded annual growth rate over the last five years.
 This is a great starting point for our analysis because it shows Super Micro’s demand was higher than many business services companies.

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Super Micro’s annualized revenue growth of 81.1% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Super Micro’s annualized revenue growth of 68.8% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Super Micro Year-On-Year Revenue Growth

-This quarter, Super Micro’s revenue grew by 19.5% year on year to $4.6 billion but fell short of Wall Street’s estimates.
-Company management is currently guiding for a 12.1% year-on-year increase in sales next quarter.
+This quarter, Super Micro missed Wall Street’s estimates and reported a rather uninspiring 15.5% year-on-year revenue decline, generating $5.02 billion of revenue.
+Company management is currently guiding for a 84.9% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 42.1% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is eye-popping given its scale and suggests the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 71% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping for a company of its scale and suggests its newer products and services will fuel better top-line performance.

 6. Operating Margin

-This quarter, Super Micro generated an operating profit margin of 3.2%, down 6.6 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+In Q3, Super Micro generated an operating margin profit margin of 3.6%, down 4.9 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share